All Posts

 4. A node grants its vote if: the candidate's term is at least as high and its log is at least as up-to-date.

-5. First candidate to get (N/2 + 1) votes wins and becomes leader.
+5. First candidate to get (N/2 + 1) votes wins and becomes leader for that term.

 Cluster: 5 nodes → quorum = 3 votes required